RULES

 Distinctive Awards Collection:

-The ID Distinctive Awards Collection represents the highest level of recognition at our events, reserved for exceptional achievement beyond score and placement.
+The ID Distinctive Awards Collection represents the highest level of recognition at our events, reserved for exceptional achievement.
 These honors celebrate artistry, leadership, originality, foundation and impact through select Studio Awards, Zenith Award, the Intrinsic Award, Innerlight Award, Utopian Award, Choreographer of the Event, and Most Impactful Routine.
 Each Distinctive Award is exclusive and presented to those whose presence leaves a lasting impression on the ID stage.
+Distinctive Awards may vary by Event.

 Innerlight Award